 I wore snow boots.
 I put on extra socks so that my feet wouldn’t get cold.
 I had a big, blue down coat and a hat that was knitted for me by my Grandmother.
 She lived in a magical place called Miami Beach, Florida.
 Only, I think we call this place South Beach now.

 It is hard to remember any of the walks we took on the beach.
 I only have glimpses of memories that grow smaller as the years move on.
 I was young then.
-I was young, but yet, even then I was old enough to know that something about our walks would always need to be honored.
-And no matter how old I was, even as a teen, I always made sure to stand at least once in The Old Man’s footprints so that I could follow in his footsteps someday.
+I was young, but, even then I was old enough to know that something about our walks would always need to be honored.
+No matter how old I was, even as a teen, I always made sure to stand at least once in The Old Man’s footprints so that I could follow in his footsteps someday.

 Then again, maybe I have.
 Maybe the things I’ve felt or thought or feared are no different from my Father or from anyone else.
 I suppose we forget that our parents are only human.
 All of us are only human.
 Even heroes have fears and feelings.
 I think we forget this sometimes.